Delve into Some Interesting Facts about the Toasts of Ireland

 Toasts of Ireland

-Ever wondered why people clink glasses before drinking?
+Have you ever wondered why people clink glasses before drinking?
 Well, this is what we all refer to as toasting or cheering.
-You probably knew that, but the reason behind it is a bit mysterious.
-Interestingly, a legend goes about that matter, stating that toasting actually makes us feel united.
+You probably know that, but the reason behind it is a bit mysterious.
+Interestingly, a legend goes about that matter, stating that toasting makes us feel united.
 Weird enough?
-In fact, you may know that unconsciously because every time you toast, you actually show agreement to a specific something.
-People raise their glasses and toast to show that they are all on the same page.
+You may know that unconsciously because every time you toast, you show agreement to a specific something.
+People raise their glasses and toast to show they are all on the same page.
 It is a gesture of oneness.
-What is even more interesting is the fact that toasts can differ according to cultures.
-Right here, we are going to introduce all about the toasts of Ireland and the cheers.
+What is even more interesting is the fact that toasts can differ according to culture.
+Right here, we will introduce all about the toasts of Ireland and the cheers.
 Why Ireland in particular?
 Well, this culture has a lot of secrets and exciting facts to unfold.

-More than a few sources claim that toasting is actually a ritual that dates back to some old times.
-People in the past used to express their honor, glory, or goodwill through toasting a drink.
-Some cultures also use very specific drinks.
-The toast did not always have to be something that people had to honor in, it could be a person.
-This person is usually someone whom they congratulate or they show agreement with something he stated.
-Again, toasting has roots in the Western culture and it has been surviving for generations after generations.
+More than a few sources claim that toasting is a ritual that dates back to some old times.
+People used to express their honour, glory, or goodwill by toasting a drink.
+Some cultures also use very specific beverages.
+The toast did not always have to be something people had to honour; it could be a person.
+This person is usually someone they congratulate or agree with something he stated.
+Again, toasting has roots in Western culture, and it has survived for generations after generations.

 The toasts of Ireland are not that different from other toasts around the world.
 They usually have the same form, but the term people use differs according to every culture.
-Anyway, every culture shares some similarities with others and has its own differences and that includes the toasts of Ireland.
-According to some legendary stories, people in the past used to toast as a sign of concerns about poisoning.
+Anyway, every culture shares some similarities with others and has its own differences, including Ireland’s toasts.
+According to some legendary stories, people in the past used to toast as a sign of concern about poisoning.
 Sounds very strange, doesn’t it?
 To make matters even stranger, they believed that clanking the glasses together would make them identify the presence of poison.
 They believed so because toasting causes drinks to spill into one another, causing a splash that can reveal the truth.
 Conversely, there was no clear evidence behind those facts.

 According to The International Handbook on Alcohol and Culture, the practice was a sign of sacrifice the ancient people used.
-The spiritual tradition involved a sacred liquid that people offered to their gods as a way to grant their wishes.
-It seems that a lot of stories have revolved around the origin of toasting.
+The spiritual tradition involved a sacred liquid people offered to their gods to grant their wishes.
+It seems that many stories have revolved around the origin of toasting.
 Another story states that this practice goes back to the 17th century.
-People at that era used to add flavors to their drinks; the spiced toast was the one commonly used.
-The word toast refers to that flavor they added to their drinks.
+People in that era used to add flavours to their drinks; spiced toast was commonly used.
+The word toast refers to the flavour they added to their drinks.

 The English Version of the Toasting Story

 Seemingly, toasting had a lot of stories that resulted in its existence.
 There is also the English version of that story.
 English people say toast when they clank their glasses against one another.
-Pretty much like every other culture.
+It’s pretty much like every other culture.
 However, they have a new dimension and a different point of view.
-They had a popular practice when it came to wine during the 6th Century B.C.
-In the past, people used to put a piece of a burnt toast on top of the wine.
+They had a widespread practice regarding wine during the 6th Century B.C.
+In the past, people used to put a piece of burnt toast on top of the wine.
 That piece of bread, they believed, used to absorb some of the wine’s acidity, making the drink more delicious.
 That was why they performed this practice; it made their wine taste better.
-Especially that wine during the past time was not as good as it is today.
+Especially since wine in the past was not as good as it is today.
 Luckily, people nowadays can get ready-made tasty wines.

-Besides, the practice included that the bowl from which they take the wine was passed around.
-So that people can share it and they can all enjoy it.
+Besides, the practice included passing around the bowl from which they took the wine.
+So that people can share it and enjoy it.
 What did they do to that piece of toast?
 Well, the last person to take his/her share was also granted that piece of toast to eat.

 Everybody knows how the English-speaking world toasts.
 They say CHEERS!
-However, some countries seemed to have their own slang.
+However, some countries seem to have their own slang.
 Ireland is one of those cultures; it has its very own toasts.
-While toasting is only a notion, it makes people feel happy when they shout the same thing all at once.
-The toasts of Ireland are plenty, but one of the most popular toasts is Slainte.
-The pronunciation of this word is actually different from how you write.
+While toasting is only a notion, it makes people feel happy when they shout the same thing simultaneously.
+There are plenty of Irish toasts, but one of the most popular is Slainte.
+The pronunciation of this word is different from how you write.
 Irish people pronounce it as SLAHN-CHE.
-The word actually goes back to the Old Irish language.
+The word goes back to the Old Irish language.
 The literal meaning of it is Health.
-Surprisingly, Slainte is not only a toast of Ireland.
-It is also the name of a drink in some countries in Ireland and Scotland.
+Surprisingly, Slainte is not only the toast of Ireland.
+It is also the name of a drink in some countries, such as Ireland and Scotland.

 Etymology of the Word

-The word Salinte is the basic form in Irish Gaelic.
-According to the Old Irish language, it is an abstract noun that derives from another Old Irish adjective.
-The old adjective was Slan and it meant “Healthy.”
-Other sources claim that the word descends from several words in other cultures.
-One of that word is a Latin one, Salus.
-It is equivalent to the meaning to the word Salute in Italian, Spanish, and Romanian.
+The word Salinte is the primary form of Irish Gaelic.
+According to the Old Irish language, it is an abstract noun derived from another Old Irish adjective.
+The old adjective was Slan, and it meant “Healthy.”
+Other sources claim that the word descends from several words in different cultures.
+One of those word is a Latin one, Salus.
+It is equivalent to the meaning of the word Salute in Italian, Spanish, and Romanian.
 All of those cultures sometimes use the word salute as a toast.

-Back in 2011, Queen Elizabeth II paid a visit to the Republic of Ireland.
-The Irish president, Mary McAleese was the one who invited and welcomed her.
+In 2011, Queen Elizabeth II visited the Republic of Ireland.
+The Irish president, Mary McAleese, invited and welcomed her.
 It was a significant visit in the political history of Ireland.
 This visit strengthened the bond between the two countries, Ireland and England.
 It was also the anniversary of the Dublin and Monaghan Bombings.
 McAleese believed that the Queen’s visit was the right moment, describing the visit as “an extraordinary moment in Irish history.”
 Besides, over half the population of Ireland supported the visit.

 The speech of the queen was a very significant one.
 She also fascinated the Irish president with her remarkable speech.
 After finishing her speech, she gave one of the famous toasts of Ireland, making people even support her more.
-The Queen’s speech was one of the very few significant toasts of Ireland.
+The Queen’s speech was one of Ireland’s very few significant toasts.
 She received more support when she began her speech with a few Gaelic words.
-Queen Elizabeth showed people that she was against the British efforts to eliminate Ireland’s ancient language.
+Queen Elizabeth showed people she was against the British efforts to eliminate Ireland’s ancient language.
 She made a positive step in discussing sensitive issues between the two countries and regained people’s respect.

-Ireland is not only different in how people toast, but it actually has different types of toasting too.
+Ireland is not only different in how people toast, but it also has different toasting types.
 Toasting in Ireland is variable depending on the occasion which people are celebrating.
 Here are some of the most popular toasts around Ireland:

 Christmas and New Year’s Toasts of Ireland

-Some of the toasts of Ireland belong solely to Christmas and New Year’s; they are very traditional ones.
+Some Irish toasts belong solely to Christmas and New Year’s; they are very traditional.

-“Nollaig shona dhuit!” which means “Happy Christmas to you!”
+“Nollaig shona dhuit!” means “Happy Christmas to you!”

 And for the New Year:

-“Athbhliain faoi mhaise duit!’ which means “A prosperous New Year to you!”
+“Athbhliain faoi mhaise duit!” means “A prosperous New Year to you!”

 OR